 - Beware of fraudulent “credit repair” companies.
-Housing Counselors at CLSMF can help you understand your credit report and set goals to pay down your debt, increase your credit scores and reach your money goals!
+Housing Counselors at CLS can help you understand your credit report and set goals to pay down your debt, increase your credit scores and reach your money goals!

 If your credit score is low, it will take some time to repair it.

-A CLSMF Housing Counselor can assist you in this process.
+A CLS Housing Counselor can assist you in this process.
 They can help you order your credit report, guide you through an understanding of what is on it, and assist with disputing errors.
 They can help to create a plan to increase your credit score.